Class StreamSubject

 public void containsAnyIn(@Nullable Iterable<?> expected)

-Fails if the subject does not contain at least one of the given elements.
+Checks that the actual stream contains at least one of the given elements.

 • containsAtLeast

-Fails if the subject does not contain all of the given elements.
+Checks that the actual stream contains all of the given elements.
 If an element appears more than once in the given elements, then it must appear at least that number of times in the actual elements.

 To also test that the contents appear in the given order, make a call to inOrder() on the object returned by this method.
 The expected elements must appear in the given order within the actual elements, but they are not required to be consecutive.